Boosting

 Now that the test set predictions are available, you can use them to

-evaluate the test set Root Mean Squared Error (RMSE) of gb
+evaluate the test set Root Mean Squared Error (RMSE) of gb.

-and predictions y_pred
+y_test and predictions y_pred are available in

 your workspace.

-from sklearn.metrics
+mean_squared_error from sklearn.metrics

-as MSE
+as MSE.

 # Import mean_squared_error as MSE